QuantungDev/Quantara/README.md

 ## Features
 - **Optimized Performance:** Lightweight build for smooth operation on various devices.
 - **Enhanced Privacy:** Built-in privacy controls and security enhancements.
-- **Custom UI:** Unique theme and layout designed for intuitive navigation.
+- **Customizabme UI:** Easy making own unique themes and layouts designed for your all you need.
 - **Pre-installed Apps:** Essential apps with options for customization.
 - **Regular Updates:** Ongoing development for bug fixes and feature enhancements.